fmirkowski/speculative-editing/README.md

 ## My work is in progress
-I currently work on speculative editing along some other projects I do, currently exploring and experimenting in the notebook -
+I currently work on speculative editing along some other projects I do, currently exploring and experimenting in the notebook at - notebooks/speculative-editing.ipynb